nicholasdille/insulatr/README.md

 # insulatr

-`insulatr` is a tool for container native builds
+`insulatr` is a tool for container native builds.

+Based on a YAML file, `insulatr` isolates build steps in individual containers while results are transported using a Docker volume.

 ## Usage